Skip to content

 What is boiler cover for landlords?

-Landlord’s boiler cover is a type of insurance designed specifically for landlords to cover the boiler and central heating systems in buy-to-let properties.
+Landlord boiler cover is a type of insurance designed specifically for landlords to cover the boiler – and often central heating systems – in buy-to-let properties.

 Do I need boiler cover as a landlord?

-Boiler cover isn’t legally required, even as a landlord if you’re renting your property out – however it can be important in keeping the property habitable.
+Boiler cover isn’t legally required, even as a landlord if you’re renting your property out.
+However, it can be important in keeping the property habitable, and may save you a headache if something goes wrong.

-Boiler cover can make it easier to get a broken boiler repaired or replaced, while it can also help cover the cost of gas safety inspections and annual servicing – depending on the policy you take out.
+Boiler cover can make it easier, quicker, and overall cheaper to get a broken boiler repaired or replaced.
+And, depending on the policy you take out, it may also help cover the cost of gas safety inspections and annual servicing.
+That means your tenants can get any gas boiler, heating, or hot water problems solved quickly.

-It’s worth noting that while boiler cover is available as a standalone policy, you might already be covered through another source.
+It’s worth noting that while boiler cover is available as a standalone policy, you might already be covered through another source – such as your landlord insurance policy.

 Generally speaking, there are three types of boiler cover you’ll be able to take out:

-• Boiler only: Boiler cover on its own can help if there’s an issue with your boiler or controls, but it won’t extend to your pipes or radiators
+Boiler cover on its own covers issues with your boiler or controls, and usually includes annual servicing, but it won’t extend to your pipes or radiators

-• Boiler and central heating: Boiler and central heating cover includes protection for your whole heating system, including pipes, radiators, and heat pumps.
-However the extra level of cover usually comes for a higher cost
+This includes protection for your whole heating system, including pipes, radiators, and heat pumps, though it usually comes at a higher cost

-• Home emergency: Home emergency policies can offer a way to get speedy assistance for problems with boilers, heating, plumbing, electrics, home security, and more
+Home emergency policies can offer speedy assistance for problems with boilers, heating, plumbing, electrics, home security, and more

-What extra policies can you get with landlord’s boiler cover?
+What extra policies can you get with landlord boiler cover?

 Depending on your provider and the level of cover you choose, some of the following may be included in your policy as standard – and if not, you may be able to add them at an extra cost: